skejeton/skejeton/readme.md

 Hello.
-I like C and C++ programming and just doing things for fun.
+I like C and C++ programming or trying something new, and just doing things for fun.
 I'm working on a silly little game right now.
 Here's some projects I made:

 <p align="center"><img src="save_scum.gif" alt="Game where you need to save/load states"/></p>